A Guide to Video Production for YouTube Marketing Teams

 Lighting and angles that improve the footage

 A lot of teams default to a flat talking-head setup.
-It’s safe, but it often looks forgettable.
-Small choices in framing and angle can make the same subject feel clearer, sharper, or more premium.
+It’s safe, and it usually looks forgettable.
+Small choices in framing and angle can make the same subject read as sharper and more deliberate.

 A useful way to think about angle choice: